← Back to Blog

 How do I use Ollama for novel writing?

-Install Ollama from ollama.com, download a writing-optimised model such as Mistral 7B or Llama 3, then connect NovelMage to your local Ollama endpoint (typically localhost:11434).
-From that point all AI features in NovelMage run locally on your machine with no internet needed.
+Install Ollama from ollama.com, pull a model with a command such as ollama pull mistral, then point your writing app's AI provider setting at your local Ollama endpoint, typically localhost:11434.
+From that point the AI features run locally on your machine with no internet needed.

 Is it safe to use AI writing tools with my unpublished manuscript?

-With cloud-based tools, your manuscript content passes through external servers and may be logged or used for training.
-With a local model setup via Ollama or LM Studio and a tool like NovelMage, your manuscript never leaves your computer.
+With cloud-based tools, your manuscript passes through external servers and may be logged or retained under terms you can't fully audit — check the provider's data-retention and training policy before pasting an unpublished draft.
+With a local model running via Ollama or LM Studio, the question disappears entirely: the manuscript never leaves your computer.

 What is the best local AI model for fiction writing?